Wellness in Broward

 • Online Therapy

-Parenting a Child Who Struggles with Anxiety
+Parenting a Teen Who Struggles with Anxiety

-• I see other kids his age enjoying time with their friends at school and trying out new sports or activities, but he just can’t seem to relax.
-He’s always thinking about what could go wrong.
-No matter how much I try to convince him that everything will be okay, he gets so stuck on his worries.
+• I see other teens having fun with their friends at school and involved in different sports or activities, but she can’t seem to relax.
+She’s always thinking about what could go wrong.

 Finding Effective Treatment for Anxiety